YelovSK/Virtual-Showcase/README.md

 ---

+5. Download this .fbx [pack](https://www.cgtrader.com/free-3d-models/electronics/video/photography-studio-objects) and put the downloaded `uploads_files_873805_studio_objs.fbx` file into `Packages/Objects` the same way as the above model.

+---

-5. You should be asked to import TextMeshPro after the first run.
+6. You should be asked to import TextMeshPro after the first run.

 ## DEFAULT CONTROLS AND KEY BINDS